Speaking out on sustainability

 The Climate Coalition

 QPSW is a member of The Climate Coalition (previously known as Stop Climate Chaos, a national coalition of organisations calling for urgent climate action by government.
-The coalition’s combined supporter base of more than 11 million people spans over 100 organisations, from environment and development charities to unions, faith, community and women's groups.
+The coalition’s combined supporter base of more than 11 million people spans over 100 organisations, from environment and development charities to unions, and faith, community and women's groups.

 The Robin Hood Tax